eason-pan-bc/data_mapping_analysis_scripts/README.md

 ### Next Step: Figure out columns
 - Before start, make sure you have a dummy business in COLIN tst, or you may need to IA one
 - Next, go to COLIN tst, and do some actual filings in the test system, and try to file several times to fill as many fields as possible, then find out the EVENT_IDs for these filings, and use them to figure out which columns got modified in the tables you found in previous steps
+- You may also find some extra tables hooked up with these tables when analyzing them